Behrooz-Roozitalab/Kinetic-PreProcessor-in-Python-K3P/README.md

 complicated purposes using Python programming.

-The report for this code is uploaded on ResearchGate [2] and please cite it if you use this code (partially or completely):
+The primary version report for this code is uploaded on ResearchGate [2]; please cite it if you use this code (partially or completely):
 The reader is referred to Atmospheric Chemistry and Physics: From Air pollution to Climate Change [3] for gaining the scientific background.

 Before run: